Apiquet/ADA_Project/README.md

 For instance, is a country increase a lot his GDP ($ per capita) and not the other variables, and the number of protests decrease we could assume that they are related, etc
 (that's just a simple example).

+**05/12/2018:** exploiting the `AvgTone` column that gives us the average “tone” of all documents containing one or more mentions of this event.
+The score ranges from -100 (extremely negative) to +100 (extremely positive).
+We would like to find what influence how much a protest is heard in the world.
+Is a protest in a country with better `income per cap` more heard than another in an other country? (doing that with many variables)
+Remark: more mentions there are about a protest, more this protest is "heard" in the world (more the `AvgTone` is high, more a protest is heard)
+We would also use: `NumArticles`, `NumSources` and `NumMentions`

-**05/12/2018:** we though about implementing a dynamic world map that show the protests days by days in a quick way (to help you understanding what we mean, here an example of the result we would like: https://www.globalforestwatch.org/map
+**08/12/2018:** we though about implementing a dynamic world map that show the protests days by days in a quick way (to help you understanding what we mean, here an example of the result we would like: https://www.globalforestwatch.org/map

-**08/12/2018:** we got almost all the results we wanted, we wrote good comments and explanations.
+**10/12/2018:** we got almost all the results we wanted, we wrote good comments and explanations.
 The documentation is well done.
 We choose the way to present our work: a 4-page PDF document or a data story in a platform like a blog post.

-**14/12/2018:** We got all the result we wanted.
+**15/12/2018:** We got all the result we wanted.
 Our visualizations are good.
 The report or the data story through a platform is done.

-**15/12/2018:** Last verifications to verify everything.
+**16/12/2018:** Last verifications to verify everything.